tonysln/flyto.pw/README.md

 - Quickly access the trip from any device by sharing it (_how exactly?_).
 - No registration needed, but only one trip at a time can be created.

-## Splash page

-Main page with info and big cool words.
-Will detect any saved journies and offer to view them immediately or create a new one.

-## Journey creation page
+## Journey creation dialog

-If no journies are detected in local storage, will offer to create a new one (will need a name, destination, dates etc before adding more stuff) or load one (will save the loaded JSON into localstorage and forward to the journey page).
+If no journies are detected in local storage, will offer to create a new one (will need a destination, dates etc before adding more stuff) or load one (will save the loaded JSON into localstorage and forward to the journey page).

 ## Journey page